A 5-Step Guide To Spring-Cleaning Your Wardrobe

 Advertisement

-Charity shops are shuttered, with most charities asking people to hang onto their donations for the time being rather than leaving them outside shops (although some donation banks, like TRAID, are still in service).
+Donation centres are shuttered, with most locations asking people to hang onto their donations for the time being rather than leaving them outside stores.
 That clothes-swapping party will have to wait a few months.
-And although eBay and Depop are still open for business at the time of writing and encouraging sellers to use drop-off points and home collection services to avoid trips to the post office, with calls for Royal Mail to limit non-essential deliveries, this isn’t exactly the time to fire up your selling accounts.
+And although eBay and Depop are still open for business at the time of writing and encouraging sellers to use drop-off points and home collection services to avoid trips to the post office, this isn’t exactly the time to fire up your selling accounts.

 You can still use this time to get a head start on styling, snapping and listing your top quality cast-offs.
 That bag of 'stuff to sell' that’s been falling on your head every time you open the cupboard for the past two years?
 Its time has come.

-The same goes for listing clothes on peer-to-peer rental apps like By Rotation, HURR and Nuw.
 Give those special pieces more chance to shine by offering them up to other people and preparing to share the love in future.
-Something tells me we’re going to see an upsurge in party outfits once All This is over.
+Something tells me we’re going to see an upsurge in party outfits once all this is over.

 Advertisement